Academic Director: Arthur O’Connor, PhD

 Additionally, the program’s faculty comprise committed and engaged technology practitioners who are experts in their fields.
 They invest time in building courses on the use of open source best-practice tools that satisfy high employer demands for quality programming and use of advanced techniques.

-Applicants must possess a bachelor’s degree from an accredited institution, with a GPA of 3.0 or higher on a 4.0 scale.
+Applicants must possess a bachelor’s degree from an accredited institution.
+An undergraduate performance of a GPA of 3.0 or higher on a 4.0 scale is preferred.
 Applicants are required to write a personal statement, upload a resume, and provide two letters of recommendation.
-An individual interview may be necessary.

 As an interdisciplinary field, we welcome applicants from diverse professional backgrounds.
-However, because the MS in Data Science is a highly quantitative and technical major as compared with MBA-like programs, acceptance requires applicants to demonstrate current skills in:
+However, because the MS in Data Science is a highly quantitative and technical field , acceptance requires applicants to demonstrate current skills in:

 - Statistics and probability including descriptive statistics, skewness/kurtosis, histograms, statistical error, correlation, single variable linear regression analysis, significance testing, probability distributions, and basic probability modeling;